jeremiahsnapp/dev-lxc-platform/README.md

 ## Basic LXC Usage

+### Use root

-The following commands must be run as the root user.
+The following commands must be run as the root user so once you login to the Vagrant VM you should run `sudo -i` to login as the root user.

-### Create the container.
+### Create a container.

 Using the 'download' template is a very fast and storage efficient way to create a container for many distros since it actually downloads the compressed tarball of a prebuilt container's rootfs.